Quinolone antibiotic: Generations

 The first generation of the quinolones began following introduction of the related, but structurally distinct naphthyridine-family nalidixic acid in 1962 for treatment of UTIs in humans.
 Nalidixic acid was discovered by George Lesher and coworkers in a chemical distillate during an attempt at synthesis of the chloroquinoline antimalarial agent, chloroquine.
 Naphthyridone and quinolone classes of antibiotics prevent bacterial DNA replication by inhibition of DNA unwinding events, and can be both bacteriostatic and bacteriocidal.
-(See Mechanism of Action later.)
-The majority of quinolones in clinical use belong to the second generation class of "fluoroquinolones", which have a true quinoline framework, maintain the C-3 carboxylic acid group, and add a fluorine atom to the all-carbon containing ring, typically at the C-6 or C-7 positions.
+(See Mechanism of Action earlier.)
+The majority of quinolones in clinical use belong to the second generation class of "fluoroquinolones", which have a true quinoline framework, maintain the C-3 carboxylic acid group, and add a fluorine atom to the all-carbon containing ring, typically at the C-6 or C-8 positions.

-Quinolones can be classified into generations based on their antibacterial spectra.
+Quinolones can be classified into generations based on their antibacterial spectrums.
 The earlier-generation agents are, in general, more narrow-spectrum than the later ones, but no standard is employed to determine which drug belongs to which generation.
 The only universal standard applied is the grouping of the non-fluorinated drugs found within this class (quinolones) within the first-generation heading.
 As such, a wide variation exists within the literature dependent upon the methods employed by the authors.

 The first generation is rarely used.
-Frequently prescribed drugs are Avelox (moxifloxacin), Cipro (ciprofloxacin), Levaquin (levofloxacin), and, to some extent, their generic equivalents.
+Frequently prescribed drugs are moxifloxacin, ciprofloxacin, levofloxacin.